Hearing Protection: Why Should You Use It?

 Etymotic ER20XS in-ear hearing protectors, which allow the ear tip to be removed from the body for cleaning (Image: Vitor Valeri/Hi-Fi Hub)

-Etymotic also offers custom-made versions of its hearing protectors, as you can see in the images below.
+Etymotic also produces customized (custom-molded) versions of its hearing protectors, as shown in the images below.

 Etymotic custom in-ear hearing protectors.